all-of-us/workbench/tutorials/README.md

       1. As these types of tech debt issues crop up, we can identify them in stories and either have them addressed as learning/onboarding tasks or take care them if it looks like it will be a while before the team will be bringing on a new developer.
 5. **Comprehension Questions**
    1. This section should be comprised of open ended questions that the user should be able to answer at the end of the tutorial.
-   2. Thes can be difficult and may require the user to do some additional research to better understand the technology they just utilized.
+   2. These can be difficult and may require the user to do some additional research to better understand the technology they just utilized.